 Eugene Clark, Oxford, MI, received his BFA from the College for Creative Studies, Detroit, Mi, and his MFA from Wayne State University, Detroit, MI, with Post-Graduate study at Cranbrook Academy of Art, Bloomfield Hills, MI.
 He currently is a Special Lecturer, at Oakland University, Rochester Hills, MI., teaching anatomy, drawing, design, and painting, in the Art & Art History Department.
 In addition, he is an Adjunct Instructor at the College For Creative Studies, teaching Figure drawing & Anatomy, for the Entertainment Arts Department.
 Exhibitions include Pat Hearn Gallery, NYC, Braunschweig Academy, Germany, Dow Art Museum, Midland, MI, Rackham Gallery, University of Michigan, Ann Arbor, MI.
 His work is published by Harper Prism.
 Recent books of his work include "Eugene Clark Real Art", "Eugene Clark Artis Anatomica", and "Anatomical Illustration for the Figure Artist".
 He was commissioned by Oakland University to create three large-scale mural paintings from his "Artis Anatomica" series, for the new Human Health Building.
 This project is documented in the book "Eugene Clark HHB Murals".
 His 2017 ArtPrize 9 entry "The homeless are not faceless", a large-scale public art sculpture, is about promoting equality of homeless individuals and social change.
 Clark's 2018 ArtPrize10 Entry "The Peace Wall", promotes social change through painted portraits of Peace Heroes including Gandhi, Dr. King, Mother Teresa, and others, as part of a large-scale public art sculpture.
+In 2020, Clark was commissioned to create a site-specific, large-scale public art mural "The Anatomy of Humanity" for Marshall Place Association, Ferndale, MI.
+Text the artist at: 313-658-9181.
 Learn more about the artist on his website: eugclark.wix.com/artist

 Eugene's ArtPrize Entries